shrinesh16/Dobby/README.md

 its pissing me off that i dont have enough resourse to develop ha highly inteligent Ai but ill make sure the this will be far better than what i think the out come will be

 going to integrate a JARVIS or FRIDAY style device hop Ai agent with consistent memory

+one single memory that can jum between devices